CounterpartyXCP/Documentation/Developers/protocol_specification.md

 Summary
 -------

-Counterparty is an open-source suite of financial tools and a protocol built on top of the Bitcoin blockchain to ensure the reliable publication and timestamping of its messages.
+Counterparty is an open-source suite of customizable financial tools.
+The protocol itself is built on top of the Bitcoin blockchain, which ensures the reliable publication and timestamping of its messages.

 The reference implementation is ``counterparty-lib``, which is hosted at [GitHub](https://github.com/CounterpartyXCP/counterpartyd).